wyndollin/Trip-Setter/README.md

 # Trip-Setter
-Web - app that personalizes your trip.
+AI-powered app that gives you all the main information for planning a trip.